-After the scene is set, introduce your students to the investigation question:

-1. How does a living thing become a fossil?
+Introduce your students to the investigation question: "How does a living thing become a fossil?"
 Have your students discuss the question in pairs, then in groups, and then as a whole class.
 Record their answers on a flipchart.

-Have your students brainstorm ideas about how this investigation question could be investigated.
+Have students brainstorm ideas about how to investigate this question:

-- 2. How would you design an experiment that could be used to test the investigation question?

-- 3. What materials would be needed?
+- 1. What materials would be needed?

-- 4. What would you have to do?
+- 2. What would you have to do?

-- 5. What would be measured?
+- 3. What would be measured?

-- 6. How long would the experiment take?
+- 4. How long would the experiment take?

-Tell your students that they will be investigating this question and at the end of their study they will be able to provide reliable answers.
+Tell students that they will be investigating this question and at the end of their study they will be able to provide reliable answers.